Biju festival: Attire

 The women wear pinon and hadi and deck themselves in silver ornaments while the men wear a headgear called khabang and a dhoti and jacket.

-Bizhu dance
+Dance

-Bizhu dance is a dance performed by the Chakma people on their new year, Bizu and is one of the traditional dances of Chakma people.
+Bizhu dance is a dance performed by the Chakma people on their new year.

 The Bizhu dance is a group dance with participants aligning themselves in a square or circular pattern.
 The Chakmas dress up in their traditional attire when participating in it.
 It is thought to have originally been a devotional offering performed within the precincts of the Chakmas' temples.
 The dance is unlike other dance forms in that it is marked by abrupt pauses during its performance.
 In recent years it has enjoyed a surge in popularity owing to its appealing rhythm and easy tunes.
 Through the Bizhu dance, the Chakmas bid adieu to the departing year and usher in the new year.

 Musical accompaniments

 The dance draws some of its charm by virtue of the music that accompanies it.
 Flutes and drums accompanying the dance set its rhythm.
 The dhol, baajhi, khenggarang and dhuduk accompany the dance.
 Of these, the khenggarang and dhuduk are crafted from bamboo while the dhol is a percussion instrument and the baajhi a flute.